 Despite being known as the home of Santa Claus, the Pole does not belong to anyone or have any economic value.
 This unique destination is covered by nothing but a sheet of shifting ice.
-Situated on the surface of the Arctic Ocean, there are no permanent habitations nor an official marker.
+Situated on the surface of the Arctic Ocean, there are neither permanent habitations nor an official marker.

 The Pole is situated about 700 miles from the nearest island.
 When you make it to 90 degrees North, you’ll find yourself standing over an ocean that is 13,000 feet deep.